Skip to main content

 Setting Environment Variables

-The simplest approach — create a .env file in your app directory via the CLI:
+The manual approach — create a .env file in your app directory via the CLI:

 instapods exec my-app -- "cat > /home/instapod/app/.env << 'EOF'